-Rising inflation in Europe, which jumped to 8.9% in July 2022, the highest in the last 25 years, will hurt the profitability of general insurers over the next two years.
+Rising inflation in Europe, which jumped to 8.9%, the highest in the last 25 years, will hurt the profitability of general insurers over the next two years.

 According to GlobalData, premium growth is expected to be slower as rising inflation will impact the ability of policyholders to pay higher premiums, says the report.
 The average cost per claim is expected to increase, which will reduce the profit margin of general insurers.